warriv93/TranslateTheWord/README.md

 ## APIs used
 We are using thesHub which is a multilanguage API that works like a big vocabulary.
 With this API we can fast get words, translate them and identify language.
 We use the API to get a random word in swedish and the translation of the word in english.
-We also get 3 other random words in english to be showen in the alternative list.
+Also we get 3 other random words in english to be showen in the alternative list.

+The Facebook api is also used to allow the user to share his/hers results at the end of each game.

 ![translateWord](http://simon.brasse-pc.eu/portfolio/images/translateWord/translateWord.png)